adrienfunel/tennis-tournament-simulator/README.md

 ## Requirements

- The code must compile (if applicable for the language chosen) and run without crashes/errors.
+- The code must run without crashes/errors
- The tournament should be a single-elimination tournament.
+- The tournament should be a single-elimination tournament
- The simulation should work for any number of players between 2 and 64 inclusive.
+- The simulation should work for any number of players between 2 and 64 inclusive
- There are no concrete requirements on the input/output formats but the simulation should be able to produce data such as a list of all games played and their results.
+- There are no concrete requirements on the input/output formats but the simulation should be able to produce data such as a list of all games played and their results
- You may make reasonable assumptions about anything not explicitly mentioned in this document, as long as your assumptions do not oversimplify the exercise.
-For example, simulating an entire match with a 50/50 coin toss is too much.
+- You may make reasonable assumptions, as ong as your assumptions do not oversimplify the exercise

 ## Technical Specifications